sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 This is the newest of the five services.
 Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` , can contain punctuation, and is not limited to 128 characters.

+### Summary

 EC2, the oldest of the five services, and AWS Backup, the newest, handle idempotence well.
-The five services all take a different approach!
-Inside AWS, the left hand did not know what the right hand was doing.
+The five services all take different approaches!
+Within AWS, the left hand did not know what the right hand was doing.

 ## Why Do We Care about AWS Inconsitencies?